Things to Do in Gatlinburg with Kids: A 2026 Family Guide

 Pancake Pantry is the local-classic breakfast (be prepared for a line).
 Park Grill for fancier dinner.
 Lots of barbecue and donut shops.

-Day trips from Gatlinburg
+Day trips from Gatlinburg with kids

 Great Smoky Mountains National Park